 How We Save Land

 The Coastal Land Trust saves land exclusively in North Carolina’s coastal plain.
 We save beaches that become state parks, streams that provide clean water, forests that are havens for wildlife, working farms that provide local food, and beautiful nature parks for everyone to enjoy.
-In our first twenty five years, we’ve saved tens of thousands of acres of land.
+Since 1992, we’ve saved tens of thousands of acres of land.
 Our staff focuses on saving and restoring special places, like barrier islands, nature parks and longleaf pine forests.
 But how do we do it?

 Conservation Agreements